ddmitv/dig-or-die-mods/plugins/world-recorder/README.md

 # World Recorder

-Allows to record entire world into video (or sequence of .bmp files) or take a screenshot of it.
+Allows to record entire world into video (or sequence of .bmp files) or take a single screenshot of it.

 ![Showcase](readme-res/showcase.gif)